Hiya once more!

 I've set up my Twitch account once more and am occasionally streaming CTF challenges or pentesting labs.

 I was trying to follow a weekly schedule for streams, but since I started working, my free time has been mostly spent on leisure and not necessarily on streaming or even doing CTFs or pentesting labs.
-I want to go back to doing all of these again, but this will probably have to wait, precisely due to the following topic.

 I am once again giving a helping hand to NIAEFEUP, this time in the shape of a pull request to refactor the branch's schedule scraper.